Loading intel...

 A 111.5-acre reservoir in Oneida County on BLM land.
 Motor restrictions keep it peaceful.
 Excellent warmwater fishing with bluegill, largemouth bass, and yellow perch, plus stocked rainbow trout.
 Float tubes are the only watercraft allowed per irrigation company rule.

-Southeast Region Bag Limits.
+Regulations: Southeast Region Bag Limits.
 Bass limit 6, none under 14 inches.
 Trout limit 6.
+Always confirm with the current IDFG rule book before fishing.

 Get detailed maps, access points, and real-time conditions with Roam Idaho.